microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/Ajax.md

 This is a ajax renderer for rendering cards in a browser

 ## Add a renderer
-This is available as a nuget packages.
+This is available as a NPM package.
 ```
 npm install adaptive-cards
 ```

 ## Create an instance of your renderer
 The next step is to create an instance of the renderer library.
 ```javascript